AMorgaut/generator-wakanda-project/README.md

 ## TODO

-* Find better way to make open not stop the server
+* Find better way to make open not stop the server using the [grunt-wakanda](https://github.com/AMorgaut/grunt-wakanda) plugin
 * Make Grunt work with multiple projects
-* Make Wakanda server parameters work to handle the debug mode
+* Make Wakanda server parameters work to handle the debug mode (using [grunt-wakanda](https://github.com/AMorgaut/grunt-wakanda))
 * Watch Wakanda server files and reload when required with via 'grunt-reload-chrome'
 * Make unit tests work correctly handle withArgs() and withPrompt()